jharlap/httpstub/README.md

 ts := httpstub.New().WithDefaultContentType(ctJSON)
 defer ts.Close()

-// the default status for name requests will be 204 no content, this will match PUT and DELETE nameEndpoint := ts.Path("/user/*/name").WithStatus(http.StatusNoContent)
+// the default status for name requests will be 204 no content, this will match PUT, DELETE, ... nameEndpoint := ts.Path("/user/*/name").WithStatus(http.StatusNoContent)

 // GET overrides the status and body